drycc/workflow/src/quickstart/install-workflow.md

 ENVIRONMENT VARIABLE            | DESCRIPTION
 --------------------------------|------------------------------------------------------------------------------------------------
-PLATFORM_DOMAIN                 | Required item, specify drycc's domain name CHANNEL                         | By default, `stable` channel will be installed.
+PLATFORM_DOMAIN                 | Required item, specify drycc's domain name DRYCC_ADMIN_USERNAME            | Required item, specify drycc's admin username DRYCC_ADMIN_PASSWORD            | Required item, specify drycc's admin password CHANNEL                         | By default, `stable` channel will be installed.
 You can also specify `testing` INSTALL_K3S_MIRROR              | Specify the accelerated mirror location.
-Currently, only `cn` is supported MINIO_PERSISTENCE_SIZE          | The size of the persistence space allocated to `minio`, which is `5Gi` by default MONITOR_PERSISTENCE_SIZE        | The size of the persistence space allocated to `monitor`, which is `5Gi` by default INFLUXDB_PERSISTENCE_SIZE       | The size of the persistence space allocated to `influxdb`, which is `5Gi` by default RABBITMQ_PERSISTENCE_SIZE       | The size of the persistence space allocated to `rabbitmq`, which is `5Gi` by default
+Currently, only `cn` is supported MINIO_PERSISTENCE_SIZE          | The size of the persistence space allocated to `minio`, which is `5Gi` by default MONITOR_PERSISTENCE_SIZE        | The size of the persistence space allocated to `monitor`, which is `5Gi` by default INFLUXDB_PERSISTENCE_SIZE       | The size of the persistence space allocated to `influxdb`, which is `5Gi` by default RABBITMQ_PERSISTENCE_SIZE       | The size of the persistence space allocated to `rabbitmq`, which is `5Gi` by default HELMBROKER_PERSISTENCE_SIZE     | The size of the persistence space allocated to `helmbroker`, which is `5Gi` by default

 Since the installation script will install k3s, other environment variables can refer to k3s installation [environment variables](https://rancher.com/docs/k3s/latest/en/installation/install-options/).